ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/abilities.md

 ![Ability Display](../../img/EditorManual/Abilities/abilityDisplay.gif){: .center}

-To get this to work correctly with the `Ability` we made above, there are only a few steps steps:
+To get this to work correctly with the `Ability` we made above, there are only a few steps:

 1. In **CORE Content**, search for the **AbilityBindingDisplay** object, and drag this into your **Hierarchy**.